cloudevents/spec/discovery.md

 ## Overview

-The goal of the CloudDiscovery API is to enable connections between consumers of events and producers / aggregators / brokers of events and to facilitate the creation of CloudSubscriptions.
+The goal of the CloudDiscovery API is to enable connections between consumers of events and Event providers / producers / aggregators / brokers of events and to facilitate the creation of CloudSubscriptions.

 Discovery allows for an event producer or intermediary component to advertise the event types that are available, provide the necessary information